Online learning will resume on Monday 1st June 2020

-BTEC Travel and Tourism is a qualification that is highly valued by the travel industry because of the knowledge and skills gained during the two-year course.
-It tells potential employers that you have well-developed research skills, excellent time management skills, that you are able to work in a team to achieve set goals, meet deadlines and that you have the necessary ‘people’ skills to manage others effectively.
+A Travel and Tourism BTEC qualification tells potential employers what well-developed skills/attributes you have.
+For example, research skills, excellent time management, that you are able to work in a team, and that you have the necessary ‘people’ skills to manage others effectively.

-You will be encouraged to develop a range of skills required for a managerial career in the future through a range of varied and interesting projects, tailored to match your interests and ambitions.
+You will develop a range of skills required for a managerial career through a range of varied and interesting projects, tailored to match your interests and ambitions.

-You will also have the opportunity to complete a relevant work experience placement, to help you plan your career path and use your newly acquired skills in an industry setting.
+You will also have the opportunity to complete a relevant work placement, to use your newly acquired skills in an industry setting.
 A variety of trips will also be organised for you to see the industry in action.

 As well as careers as Cabin Crew and Holiday Reps, Travel and Tourism can lead to a wide range of other careers in the areas of event & hospitality management, wedding planning, travel agencies, public relations, travel journalism and tourism marketing.